-The Group and Company's board of directors has overall responsibility for the establishment and oversight of the Group and Company's risk management framework.
-The board's audit committee is responsible for monitoring compliance with the Group's risk management policies and procedures, and for reviewing the adequacy of the risk management framework in relation to the risks faced by the Group and Company.
+The Group's and Company's Board of Directors have overall responsibility for the establishment and oversight of the Group and Company's risk management framework.
+The Board's audit committee is responsible for monitoring compliance with the Group's risk management policies and procedures, and for reviewing the adequacy of the risk management framework in relation to the risks faced by the Group and Company.